freeman-lab/pixel-grid/README.md

 > render a grid of small squares

 Small module for rendering a grid of squares.
+Handles a wide variety of inputs, and support custom sizing and spacing.
 Use it for data visualization, for art, or just for fun!
-Uses webgl and built with `regl`, so it's highly performant.
+Built with webgl and [`regl`](https://github.com/mikolalysenko/regl) so it's highly performant.

 ## install